-- 52. LOTW's proposals to establish a place of worship on its Main Street properties, which would involve the construction of a church and the transfer of funds, purchase of materials, and use of interstate highways, together with the Village's actions described in this Complaint, affect interstate commerce within the meaning of RLUIPA, 42 U.S.C. § 2000cc(a)(2)(B). - 53.
-LOTW had a reasonable expectation that it could construct a worship facility on its Main Street properties. - 54.
-The Village's actions described in this Complaint have created considerable delay, expense, and uncertainty for LOTW in its efforts to establish an adequate facility at which to worship and conduct other religious practices in the Village. - 55.
-A renewed search for an alternative property in the Village that is suitable for LOTW's religious needs would impose additional delay, expense, and uncertainty on the Church, particularly as religious institutions and assemblies cannot operate by right in any district of the Village and LOTW would once again have to subject itself to the arbitrary decisions of the Village. - 56.
-The Village's actions described in this Complaint have caused LOTW to suffer financial loss, including, but not limited to, attorneys' fees. - 57.
-Under Ordinance 2014, "[o]ff-street parking with the C-1 Commercial District is not required."
-Ordinance 2014, § 504.10. - 58.
-The Village did not find that the Church's request would adversely impact traffic congestion or parking in the C-1 district. - 59.
-The Village's denial of LOTW's SUP application and the revocation of the building permit constitute the "application" of a "land use regulation" that "limits or restricts a claimant's use or development of land," 42 U.S.C. § 2000cc-5(5), and is an "implementation of a land use regulation" in which a government as defined by RLUIPA has made an "individualized assessment[] of the proposed uses for the property involved."
+49. LOTW's proposals to establish a place of worship on its Main Street properties, which would involve the construction of a church and the transfer of funds, purchase of materials, and use of interstate highways, together with the Village's actions described in this

+Complaint, affect interstate commerce within the meaning of RLUIPA, 42 U.S.C. § 2000cc(a)(2)(B).

+50. LOTW had a reasonable expectation that it could construct a worship facility on its Main Street properties.

+51. The Village's actions described in this Complaint have created considerable delay, expense, and uncertainty for LOTW in its efforts to establish an adequate facility at which to worship and conduct other religious practices in the Village.

+52. A renewed search for an alternative property in the Village that is suitable for LOTW's religious needs would impose additional delay, expense, and uncertainty on the Church, particularly as religious institutions and assemblies cannot operate by right in any district of the Village and LOTW would once again have to subject itself to the arbitrary decisions of the Village.

+53. The Village's actions described in this Complaint have caused LOTW to suffer financial loss, including, but not limited to, attorneys' fees.

+54. The Village's denial of LOTW's SUP application and the revocation of the building permit constitute the "application" of a "land use regulation" that "limits or restricts a claimant's use or development of land," 42 U.S.C. § 2000cc-5(5), and is an "implementation of a land use regulation" in which a government as defined by RLUIPA has made an "individualized assessment[] of the proposed uses for the property involved."
 42 U.S.C. § 2000cc(a)(2)(C).